 When your contest has ended, head to the RafflePress dashboard and navigate to the contest that needs a winner.
 Then click Needs Winners.

 Then you’ll see a page asking you to choose from the following options:

 - Winners – How many winners you’d like to pick.

 - Unverified Emails – If you’d like to include unverified entrants in the pool of potential winners

 - Verified Emails – Choose winners based on if they’ve verified their email address

 Then go ahead and click the Choose Winners Now button.

 The winner of your blog giveaway will be highlighted in the list of entrants, as shown below.
-Then you can simply click to email them with the good news.
+Then you can click to email them with the good news.

 Congratulations, you’ve now successfully run a blog giveaway and picked the winner!